BatuhanOzudogru/n11-talenthub-bootcamp-final-case/README.md

 ## Features
 - **User Management**:
     - Users can be created, retrieved, updated, and deleted (CRUD operations).
     - During user registration, validation is performed against the Turkish Republic ID Number (TC) using the MERNIS system.
+(It can be turned off by setting the `mernis.isActive` property to `false` in the `application.properties` file.)

 - **User Review Management**: